Are you thinking about a renovation, addition, or new build? Learn more about the pre-construction process below.

 PHASE TWO: ARCHITECTURE/DESIGN

-At this phase, the homeowner(s) will hire a design or architecture team, dependent upon the scope.
+During this phase, the homeowner(s) will hire a design or architecture team, dependent upon the scope.
 The design or architecture team will provide Skelly Build and the homeowner(s) with spec sheets, detailed plans, elevations, and all selections.
 These elevations will include interior and exterior elevations (if applicable) and must be to the City of Austin’s requirements.
 These plans are utilized by all trades and Skelly Build follows them by the ¼ of an inch, they also assist in minimizing questions in the field and result in a faster construction timeline.
 There is no such thing as too much detail in construction!

-We can connect you with many of our trusted partners if you don’t know where to begin.
+As mentioned above we can connect you with many of our trusted partners if you don’t know where to begin.
 It is a normal part of the process to look for guidance, especially if you have never done this before!

 PHASE THREE: ESTIMATE TWO + CONTRACT EXECUTION